chanhee-luke/BPE_PMI/README.md

-# Sentencepiece
+# Byte Pair Encoding with Pointwise Mutual Information(PMI)
-BPE with sentencepiece
+Notre Dame Natural Language Processing Group

 # Overview

-Compress the corpus using a Shannon-optimal code, the compressed size would be
+If a corpus is compressed using a Shannon-optimal code, the compressed size would be

 <img src="https://i.imgur.com/NNjAzjF.jpg" width="300">

-If we merge wordpieces σ1 and σ2, then let δ be the count of the merged wordpiece.
+For experiement, if wordpieces σ1 and σ2 is merged, then let δ be the count of the merged wordpiece.
-We would update all the variables as follows:
+It updates all the variables as follows:

 <img src="https://i.imgur.com/6LywEBh.jpg" width="850">